toddaustin07/rpi-st-device/README.md

 - How to build Direct Connect Devices on ST Community:  https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055

   Note that any reference in the above documentation to toolchains and MCU boards can be ignored; instead we will be using a Raspberry Pi to be the device.
+- How to Configure your Raspberry Pi for SmartThings Direct Connect (in this repository)

 Work in progress
 ----------------
-- Finalize wifi module; provide options for wifi management
+- Finalize wifi module; beta test volunteers
-- Documentation
+- Documentation and automation of configuration process
-- Provide a library of additional functions that can be used by the device app, such as RPI initialization and device status console window
 - Create an SDK API wrapper for devices written in Python (currently only C language is supported)